 Thomas J. Tropp, D.Mus.

 As a conductor, Dr. Tropp’s area of specialization is eighteenth century sacred music.
-His energetic and engaging style has put him in increasing demand as a guest conductor and clinician, where he particularly enjoys working with choirs and orchestras wishing to gain experience in historic performance practice of early music.
-He is the Director of Music and Arts at First Presbyterian Church of Lake Forest, Illinois; Music Director of the Chicago Galant Consort, a professional early music choir and orchestra that serves as the resident ensemble for the Galant Masters Project; and a faculty member in the School of Music at North Park University in Chicago.
+His energetic and engaging style has put him in high demand as a guest conductor and clinician, where he particularly enjoys working with choirs and orchestras wishing to gain experience in historic performance practice of early music.
+He is the Director of Music and Arts at First Presbyterian Church of Lake Forest, Illinois; Music Director of the Chicago Galant Consort, a professional early music choir and orchestra; and a faculty member in the School of Music, Art, and Theater at North Park University in Chicago, as well as the Bienen School of Music at Northwestern University in Evanston.

 Tom Tropp holds the Bachelor of Music Education degree from Illinois Wesleyan University, the Master of Music degree in conducting and historical musicology from The University of Arizona, and the Doctor of Music degree from Northwestern University, where his dissertation, Cantaten in Musik gesetzt von W.A.
 Mozart: The Contrafacta Cantatas, K.Anh.
 124-130, was the 2014 recipient of the American Choral Directors Association’s Julius Herford Dissertation Prize.